andycasey/arcsecond.io/README.md

 control.

 Imagine even furthermore that **community-curated informations** is also accessible that way!
-This is what has been started with observing sites.
-A list of observing sites accross the globe, big or not, institutional or not.
+This is what has been started with observing sites (see below).
 Imagine now this list constantly updated, and enhanced by informations about domes and telescopes, and further more... instruments and detectors.
 All accessible freely, always the same way.
 A kind of scientific data-based wikipedia!